cmakkaya/devops-cloud-resources/cheatsheet-README.md

-# About cheat sheets page
+# About Cheat Sheets Page

-You may find cheatsheets about  `DevOps tools`  and  `Cloud System` in this page.
+🔎 You may find cheatsheets about  `DevOps tools`  and  `Cloud System` in this page.

-I will try to add new cheatsheet to the repository regularly, and I will announce them on my linkedin account.
+📚 I will try to add new cheatsheet to the repository regularly, and I will announce them on my linkedin account.
 You can also contribute by adding new resources to the repository.

-Also, thank you for giving `stars` to my GitHub.
+⭐ Also, thank you for giving `stars` to my GitHub.

 I hope they are useful to you.

-I wish you growing success.
+🙏 I wish you growing success.

-# cheat sheets
+# Cheat sheets

 ## Note: in order to see cheatsheet documents, click on `the link` not picture.
 Pictures give a preview of the first page of cheatsheet or redirect to Github download page for pdf documents.